 WDT’s Pharmacy Tech program educates and trains students for positions in hospitals, retail pharmacies, and other medical facilities working as pharmacy technicians assisting registered pharmacists in all aspects of prescription dispensing.

 WDT offers both a diploma and an associate of applied science degree in Pharmacy Tech.
 The three-semester diploma option provides basic pharmacy tech education.
-The five-semester degree option provide advanced training so students are prepared for a wider variety of career opportunities.
+The five-semester degree option provides advanced training so students are prepared for a wider variety of career opportunities.

 A Pharmacy Tech helps licensed Pharmacists provide medication and other healthcare products to patients.
 Technicians usually perform routine tasks to help prepare prescribed medication, such as counting tablets and labeling bottles.
 They also perform administrative duties, such as answering phones, stocking shelves, and operating cash registers.
 Technicians refer any questions regarding prescriptions, drug information, or health matters to a pharmacist.